The Age of Empire: 1875–1914: Themes

 As part of the Belle Époque it was also a period of peace, with Europe and the Western world involved in only a few minor conflicts.
 This led to a popular belief that no significant wars would happen in the future, an era of widespread optimism.
-At the same time, the military-industrial complex in all countries was busily stocking supplies for the conflict to come.
+At the same time, the military-industrial complex in all countries were busily stocking supplies for the conflict to come.
 In the background, the belief in progress and science was clashing with the old forces of religion.
 The West, dominating the world through its colonial system, was also increasingly interested in foreign cultures.
 It was such internal contradictions and tensions that for Hobsbawm defined this era, and spelled its inevitable end.

-The ending of the Hobsbawn trilogy sees the end of the era that began with the dual revolution (the French Revolution and the industrial revolution).
+The ending of the Hobsbawn trilogy sees the end of the era that began with the dual revolution (the French Revolution and the Industrial Revolution).
 Inspired by Vladimir Lenin, Hobsbawm, a writer widely recognized as a Marxist, traces the development of capitalism, linking it with the development of imperialism that resulted in the First World War.
 Unlike Lenin, who predicted that this will lead to capitalism's downfall, and with the benefit of almost a century more of a hindsight, Hobsbawm acknowledges that capitalism survived, although in a form different from that which it began with in the late 18th century.
 Facing the dangers of a competing ideology, that of communism, and another revolution (the Russian Revolution), capitalism, according to Hobsbawm, survived by appeasing the masses and accepting some socialist demands, such as that of the welfare state.